codin-son/python-gstreamer-opencv-webrtc-stream/README.md

-# WebRTC Video Stream Server
+# Python gstreamer opencv WebRTC Video Stream Server

 This project implements a WebRTC server for streaming video from an RTSP source (or webcam) using Python, `aiortc`, and OpenCV with GStreamer support.
 The server handles WebRTC peer connections and streams video frames to connected clients.